Are you doing mobile SEO for your business?

 The big G knows that more and more of its users are using their mobile devices to connect to the Internet.
 So it’s only natural for the company to give a higher priority to websites that give a better experience to mobile device users.
 Websites that are putting in real effort to become mobile responsive.

-If you’re still unsure about the SEO benefits you gain from making your website mobile responsive, here are a few reasons to convince you.
+If you’re still unsure about the benefits of SEO you gain from making your website mobile responsive, here are a few reasons to convince you.

 - Better Site Usability